 Stop mode Connected clients Backup being executed using the command Smart mode (1) Waits for all connected clients to be disconnected.
-Waits for backups being executed using the command to finish.
+Waits for backups being executed using command to finish.
 Fast mode Rolls back all transactions being executed and forcibly disconnects clients.
-Terminates backups being executed using the command.
-Immediate mode All server processes are terminated immedia instance is started. tely.
-Crash recovery is executed the next time the

-Stop mode Connected clients Backup being executed using the command Kill process mode Send SIGKILL to the process and abort all ac run at the next restart. tive transactions.
-This will lead to a crash-recovery
+Terminates backups being executed using command.
+Immediate mode All server processes are terminated immediately.
+Crash recovery is executed the next time the instance is started.
+Kill process mode Send SIGKILL to the process and abort all active transactions.
+This will lead to a crash-recovery run at the next restart.